EvaMart/bh24-project5-report/paper/paper.md

 Research software plays a vital role in modern scientific work, and assessing its quality is essential for reproducibility, sustainability, and trust.
 The goal of this project was to create a curated, non-redundant set of indicators that are relevant, feasible to implement, and applicable to the assessment of research software best practices.

-Specifically, we aimed to:
+Our objectives were to:

 - Gather indicators from established resources.
-- Remove indicators that are out of scope, overly philosophical, or redundant.
+- Remove indicators that are out of scope, redundant, or overly philosophical (too abstract for practical use).
 - Assign supergroups and tags to support practical use.
 - Produce a usable spreadsheet of indicators annotated with implementation guidance and decisions.